Key takeaways

 A piece too small for the wall defeats its own purpose.
 A single minimalist element at postcard scale is not making a statement, it is making a suggestion.
 For minimalist wall art to function as a room anchor, it needs to be sized proportionally to the wall.
 The full sizing logic for different room types is in the complete guide to choosing canvas wall art.

-Choosing minimalist wall art for different rooms
+How do you choose minimalist wall art for different rooms?

 The room context shapes which direction in minimalist wall art performs best.
-The principles are the same; the right execution varies.
+The principles are the same; the right execution varies:

 Home office